Imprints of Reheating Dynamics on Gravitational Waves from Phase Transitions: Phase transition during reheating

 After the bubbles nucleate, they start to grow until they fill all the space.
 Then, the moment relevant for production of the GWs is usually chosen to be the \emph{percolation time}.
 Percolation can be related to the fraction of the volume converted to a new phase.
 In case of cosmological phase transitions, the fraction of true vacuum volume in the entire Universe can be obtained as,

 where

 is the comoving bubble radius.
 Note that we have changed the integration variable from time to temperature by employing their relation in eq.~\eqref{eq:Tevol}.
 Let us now discuss the calculation of $I(T)$ for transitions occurring during the reheating era in more detail.
-The comoving bubble radius can be computed analytically, using \eqref{eq:Tevol} and \eqref{eq:Hevol}, then after setting the bubble wall velocity $v_w=1$, it reads
+The comoving bubble radius can be computed analytically, using \eqref{eq:Tevol} and \eqref{eq:Hevol}, then after setting the bubble wall velocity $v_w=1$ (details about this particular choice can be found in subsection~\ref{sec:bubwall}), it reads

 where in the second case, we have considered the standard RD with $a(T)=a(T_c)\,T_c/T$ and $H(T)=H(T_c)\,\left(T/T_c\right)^2$.
 Then, it will also be useful to consider the non-comoving bubble radius

 We show an example plot of this expression in figure~\ref{fig:comovingRadius}.
 As evident from this figure, the bubble growth can exhibit dramatic differences for each reheating scenario, depending on the temperature hierarchy $\Tc/\Trh$.
 In general, bubble growth is more rapid when reheating proceeds through fermionic channels, while it is comparatively slower in the case of bosonic reheating.